SyedHuzaifa007/Word-To-PDF-Tool/README.md

 # Word-To-PDF-Tool
 This repository contains the code for the word to pdf tool made with python
-- This tool is used to convert a word document into
+- This tool is used to convert a word document into a pdf